 Availability of minerals in the soil is determined by the life in the soil.
 It is the soil life that facilitates trading of minerals with exudates (plant-produced sugars) from plants.
 If the specific microorganism that makes a specific mineral is not available, it has the same effect as not having the mineral available in the soil at all.
 As the worm system is a "probiotic" system, we can mineralize the castings by adding supplements to the system.
 I am not a fan of chemicals, so we add natural supplements that have multiple benefits.
 Because worms have gizzards, instead of teeth, they need to have some grit to help them decompose their food, much the same as chooks.
-We add agricultural lime every few weeks.
+We add a blend of dolomite and agricultural lime at most once a month.
 The equivalent of 5 grams to every square metre of bedding will provide the mineral supplement as well as the grit for their digestion.
 Some people suggest Diatomaceous Earth can be used the same way.
 Either or, it also helps balance the PH.
-Mixed with the Ag lime is a small amount of mill run or pollard as a treat for the worms.
+Mixed with the Dolomite and Ag lime is a small amount of mill run or pollard as a treat for the worms.
+Just because we can, we add rock dust 3 times when feeding during each trays cycle.
+This combined approach provides a healthy balance of minerals for all organisms to consume.